antonrh/anydi/docs/usage.md

 assert di.has_provider(Service)
 assert di.has_provider(Repository)
 ```

-!!! note

-    If the provider has already been registered, it will be overridden.

 With `PyxDI`'s application Modules, you can keep your code organized and easily manage your dependencies.